viordan/ahk/README.md

 I will use autohotkey vs 1.1.33.00 released June 29th, 2020.
 You can download it from https://autohotkey.com.
 In my experience, for a Windows environment AutoHotkey (henceforth AHK) is by far the best tool.

-For an editor you can use VS Code with the autohotkey extension (search for autohotkey).
-You can also use an older editor called SciTE4AutoHotkey found at http://fincs.ahk4.net/scite4ahk/.
-For this tutorial I will use that.
+For an editor you can use VS Code with the autohotkey extension (see above).

 Ok, enough introduction.
 Let’s look at what we’re trying to accomplish.
 In order to automate a process, you have to first clearly understand and document the manual steps needed for that process.
 Once you have that, it’s a matter of choosing a tool that can perform those manual steps for you.